openjdk/babylon/hat/docs/hat-minimizing-buffer-transfers.md

 }
 ```

-Essentially we defer to the kernel dispatch to determine whether buffers are
+Essentially, we defer to the kernel dispatch to determine whether buffers are
 copied to the device and to mark buffers accordingly if the dispatch mutated the buffer.gc

-Psuedo code for dispatch is essentiallygc
+Pseudo-code for dispatch is essentially
 ```java

 void dispatchKernel(Kernel kernel, KernelContext kc, Arg ... args) {